Available from Canada;

 Also be aware that:

-Common side-effects may include but are not limited to:
+Common Eliquis side-effects may include but are not limited to:

-Contact your doctor if you experience any of the following side-effects:
+Contact your doctor if you experience any of the following side-effects of Eliquis:

 Q: What are the most common side-effects of Eliquis?

-A: The most common side-effect of taking Eliquis is the increased likelihood of easy bruising or minor bleeding such as nosebleeds or bleeding gums.
+A: The most common Eliquis side-effect is the increased likelihood of easy bruising or minor bleeding such as nosebleeds or bleeding gums.
 Try to avoid activities which may increase this such as contact sports and take care when shaving and brushing teeth.

 Q: How much Eliquis should I take?